ezzybala/NLP-pipeline-Tweeter-Sentiment-Analysis/README.md

 An NLP pipeline is constructed from the following steps:

 Data acquisition,
-Text extraction and cleaning
+Text extraction and cleaning,
-Pre-processing
+Pre-processing,
-Feature Engineering
+Feature Engineering,
-Modelling
+Modelling,
-Evaluation
+Evaluation,
-Deployement
+Deployement,
-Monitoring & Model updating
+Monitoring & Model updating,